DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 2. Learning Progress is Activated
   * TODO @mjansenDatabay/@klees: What's the name of this mode?
 How do we derive the ILIAS LP based on the provided user results (and scores)?
-    * One Option: Each "Line Item" has a `scoreMaximum` attribute, so we could (for instance) calculate the progress for each user and "Line Item", and finally map this with the help of thresholds (e.g. 80 % is mapped to `completed`, and \[x\] % of all "Line Items" needs to be `completed`) to a corresponding ILIAS learning progress status.
-    * Do we really want to provide such complicated logics?
-    * What UI elements do we need for such a configuration on this screen?

 If the learning progress is enabled, a button "Re-calculate Learning Progress" is displayed on top of the settings form.
 A click on the button re-calculates the